ncatlab/nlab-content/pages/5/8/1/1/1185/content.md

 * Peter J Cameron, _Sets, Logic and Categories_  (ISBN: 1-85233-056-2 )

-contains a very readable account of ZFC and the definitions of both Ordinal and Cardinal numbers.
+contains a very readable account of ZFC and the definitions of both ordinal and cardinal numbers.

 Any serious reference on set theory should cover cardinal numbers.
 The long-established respected tome is